hyperledger/besu-docs/docs/Concepts/Permissioning/Permissioning-Overview.md

 Use account permissioning to:

-* Enforce onboarding or identity requirements
+* Enforce onboarding or identity requirements.
-* Suspend accounts
+* Suspend accounts.
-* Exclude broken contracts using a deny-list
+* Exclude broken contracts using a denylist.
 * Restrict the actions an account can perform.

 ![Account Permissioning](../../images/enterprise-ethereum-account-permissioning.png)